aws-samples/aws-lambda-extensions/python-example-wrapper/README.md

 ...
 ```

-## Modify that the script access permissions
+## Modify the script access permissions
 You'll want to ensure that the script is executable by running the following command:

 ```bash
 $ chmod +x wrapper_script
 ```

-## Deploy a function to test is out
+## Deploy a function to test your script
 Create a Lambda function for the Python runtime that includes both the `wrapper_script` and `lambda_function.py` using `lambda_function.lambda_handler` as the function handler.

 Add an environment variable to your function's configuration with key `AWS_LAMBDA_EXEC_WRAPPER` and a value of `/var/task/wrapper_script` (if you've included the wrapper script alongside your function code).